google/yggdrasil-decision-forests/documentation/developer_manual.md

 ## How to test the code

-New code should be tested on what they do :).
+New (and old!) code should be tested on what it does :).

 In addition to fine-grain testing, code involving new training algorithms should be tested using the end-to-end testing utility `utils/test_utils.h`.